Disentangling peripheral hearing loss from central and cognitive effects on speech intelligibility in older adults: Prediction of YNH's SI score using GESI

-To estimate the accuracy of the predictions, the RMSE was calculated for each participant by comparing their subjective SI scores with the predicted scores across different words and SNRs.
-The five bars on the left side of Fig.~\ref{fig:BarRMSE_YNH-WHISvsOA} show the mean and 95\% confidence interval for the RMSE of all participants.
+To evaluate prediction accuracy, the root-mean-square error (RMSE) was calculated for each participant by comparing their subjective SI scores with the predicted scores across different words and SNRs.
+The five bars on the left side of Fig.~\ref{fig:BarRMSE_YNH-WHIS} show the mean RMSE and 95\% confidence interval (CI) for all participants.

-The RMSE of ``Unpro'' was 15.7\%, calculated as a mix of open and closed predictions.
-This value was higher than the RMSEs of the open and closed predictions from the previous OA study ($\it 10.5\%$ and $\it 13.9\%$, respectively).
-This indicates lower prediction accuracy.
-In contrast, IRM achieved an RMSE of 12.2\%, which is 6\% points lower than $\it 18.0\%$ in the previous OA study, demonstrating higher accuracy.
-Therefore, we can conclude that GESI can predict the SI scores of YNHs on average with a level of accuracy comparable to that of the previous OA study.
+The left markers show the mean RMSEs reported in Fig. 5a of in~\cite{yamamoto2025predicting}.
+The mean values (95\% CIs) were 10.5 ($\pm 0.73$) for ``Unpro (closed)'' (black cross), 13.9 ($\pm 1.0$) for ``Unpro (open)'' (black circle), and 18.0 ($\pm 0.40$) for `IRM'' (green asterisk).
+These values were derived from ten repeated estimations using different OAs to determine the sigmoid parameters.
+As these differ from the current one-time estimation, only the mean values are plotted here.
+Note that all the CI values were 1.0 or less and much less than the mean values.
+This indicates that the variability across repeated estimations is sufficiently small.
+This observation will be used in Section~\ref{sec:Discussion_Potential}.

-Our main concern is the outcome of open predictions in WHIS conditions.
-The RMSE of ``Unpro-WHIS'' was 14.9\%, which was 1\% points higher than the RMSE of the previous OA study ($\it 13.9\%$).
-The RMSE of ``Unpro-IRM'' was 19.0\%, which was 1\% points higher than the RMSE of the previous OA study ($\it 18.0\%$).
-However, the RMSEs of the OA fall within the 95\% CI range, indicating no significant difference.
+It is clear that ``Unpro (closed)'' and ``Unpro (open)'' in the previous OA study are less than the mean value of ``YNH-Unpro'' (black bar; a mix of open and closed predictions).
+In contrast, ``IRM'' in the previous OA study is much higher than the upper CI level of ``YNH-IRM.''(green bar) These results suggest that the current YNH prediction is worse for ``Unpro'' but better for ``IRM.''
+On average, GESI appears to predict YNH scores with an accuracy comparable to reported OA predictions, regardless of different HLs.

-The RMSE of ``Dry-Unpro,'' which has no reverberation, was 15.0\%.
-This result is similar to that of ``Unpro,'' suggesting that GESI can predict SI scores regardless of reverberation.
+Our main concern is the outcome of open predictions in the WHIS conditions.
+The RMSE of ``YNH-Unpro-WHIS'' (red bar) is comparable with that of ``Unpro (open, prev.
+OA).''
+The RMSE of ``YNH-IRM-WHIS'' is 1\% point higher than ``IRM (open, prev.
+OA)'' but within the 95\% CI range, indicating no significant difference.
+The RMSE of ``YNH-Dry-Unpro,'' which has no reverberation, is similar to that of ``YNH-Unpro,'' suggesting that GESI can predict SI scores regardless of reverberation.